mrocklin/blog/_posts/work/2018-01-30-the-case-for-numba.md

 #### Community

-Numba has two community problems:
+Numba has three community problems:

 1. Development of Numba has traditionally happened within the closed walls of Anaconda Inc (formerly Continuum Analytics)
 2. The Numba maintainers are not well known within the broader Python community